Skip to main content

 “Ranima I…” She looked away.

-“Pratap didn’t send me here Ajabdeh, Jalal did.
-He knew you are not okay, so will you tell me what’s wrong?”
+“Pratap didn’t send me here, Ajabdeh, Jalal did.
+He knew you were not okay, so will you tell me what’s wrong?”

 “Ranima.
 I dunno.”
 She shook her head as she moved from the chair to the bed.
 “I … have so many things running on my mind…”